CLICK HERE FOR COVID-19 INFORMATION

 We have a travel training program that can help you learn how to use the bus.
 This program is comprised of a group of volunteers who will take you out and teach you how to use the bus.
 You will also receive a free 31-day pass so you can learn how to use the bus on our dime.
 To schedule an appointment please call our main administrative line at (707) 259-8631.

 A Clipper card is a regional fare card that is usable on all Bay Area transit systems.
 They can be purchased at the Soscol Gateway Transit Center for $3.00, or at select local Walgreens and WholeFoods stores.
 Once you have your card you can add cash value at the Soscol Gateway Transit Center, Walgreens, WholeFoods, or online.
 The easiest way to add value is to create an online account at clippercard.com.
 If you are 65 years of age or older you can receive a Clipper Card for free with proof of age at the Soscol Gateway Transit Center.
 Youth passes can be acquired in the same way.
 If you have a disability you can now apply for a Regional Transit Connection (RTC) discount card at the Soscol Gateway Transit Center.
-For more information visit the RTC website.
-A copy of the application can be found here.
-The closest location to Napa to drop off your application is in Vallejo at 311 Sacramento Street, Vallejo, CA 94590.
+For more information about RTC, you can visit their website.
 Fares and fare media prices are adjusted to the appropriate fare category e.g. if you have a senior Clipper card you will only be charged the senior fare on all transit providers in the Bay Area.

 Are there discounts on passes for social service agencies?